rust-lang/rfcs/text/0000-delegation-of-implementation.md

 ## Compiler plugin

 I was suggested to write a compiler plugin.
-But I was also told that [type information is not accessible][type_information] (unless you can annotate the surrogate type yourself, which implies you must own it).
+But I was also told that [type information is not accessible][type_information] (unless you can annotate the delegated trait yourself, which implies you must own it).
 Moreover I'm not sure a plugin could easily solve the partial delegation cases.

 [type_information]: http://stackoverflow.com/questions/32641466/when-writing-a-syntax-extension-can-i-look-up-information-about-types-other-tha